-I am a Registered Individual Member of the British Association for Counselling and Psychotherapy (BACP) and work within their Ethical Guidelines for Good Practice in Counselling.
+I am a Registered Accredited Member of the British Association for Counselling and Psychotherapy (BACP) and work within their Ethical Guidelines for Good Practice in Counselling.
 I am fully insured and have an up to date enhanced DBS check.

 Training, qualifications & experience